Jagdish Mali

 Jagdish Mali (18 January 1954 – 13 May 2013) was an Indian fashion and film photographer.
 He was the father of Bollywood actress Antara Mali.
-In his career he took images of celebrities like Rekha, Anupam Kher, Irrfan Khan, Manisha Koirala, Shabana Azmi etc.
+In his career he photographed celebrities like Rekha, Anupam Kher, Irrfan Khan, Manisha Koirala, and Shabana Azmi.

 Early life

 Mali was born on 18 January 1954.
-He was not interested in school and studies and from his childhood he had a dream to become a professional photographer.
-He was brought up in the middle-class family living in Bandra East and his father was an artist.
+He was not interested in school and studies and had dreamt since childhood of becoming a professional photographer.
+He was brought up in a middle-class family living in Bandra East and his father was an artist.

 Career

 Mali worked for the cine magazine Cine Blitz in the 1980s.
 During this period he photographed actress Rekha for a span of about 10 years.
 His pictures of the actress are considered the best and have been selected to feature on the cover of the magazine.
 His other notable shots include that of actor Aamir Khan for his film Ghulam (1998) where Khan is seen in a black and white photograph packing a punch.
 Actress and social activist Kavita Radheshyam credits her career's launch to Mali.

 Mali's work has been compared and appreciated with his peers like Gautam Rajadhyaksha and Ashok Salian.
 He had worked with various celebrities like Anupam Kher, Shabana Azmi, Nina Gupta, Manoj Bajpai.
 He also created portfolios of actors like Luv Sinha after his father Shatrughan Sinha insisted.